sipeed/MaixCDK/docs/doc/README.md

 ```shell
 maixcdk build
 ```
-On first run, this step downloads the necessary toolchain.
-If downloads are slow, manually download to the specified directory, then run the build again.
+The first time you run this step, the device will download the compilation toolchain.
+If the download is slow, you can manually download it to the specified directory as prompted, and then proceed with the compilation.

-> Downloaded resources are mainly from GitHub.
-Set up a proxy for faster downloads.
-Users in China can download from the [main page QQ group](../) file section.
+>!
+The resources are mostly downloaded from GitHub, and download speeds in China may be slow or even fail (the list of files to download is in `dl/pkgs_info.json`).
+There are several common solutions:
-> To set a proxy: `export http_proxy=http://127.0.0.1:8123 https_proxy=http://127.0.0.1:8123`, where `http://127.0.0.1:8123` is your proxy address.
+> 1. Set a proxy in the terminal (recommended), for example: `export http_proxy=http://127.0.0.1:8123 https_proxy=http://127.0.0.1:8123`.
+Here, `http://127.0.0.1:8123` is the address of your HTTP proxy.
+> 2. Manually download to the `dl/pkgs` folder: During the download, the download URL and local path will be printed.
+You can manually download the files and place them in the corresponding directory.
+When you run the build command again, it will use the locally prepared files (Note: the file’s sha256 checksum must match, i.e., it must be the same file).
+> 3. Users in China can go to the [QQ Group](../) on the homepage, find the `MaixCDK` folder, and download the files to the `MaixCDK/dl` directory.

+>!
+For common errors and solutions, refer to the [FAQ](./faq.md).

-After compilation, the binary files can be found in the `build` directory, with dependencies in `build/dl_lib`.
+After the compilation, you will find the binary program files in the `build` directory, and the dependent `.so` files in `build/dl_lib`.

-After code changes, rerun `maixcdk build` to recompile.
+After modifying the code, you can run `maixcdk build` again to compile.

-The `maixcdk build` command scans all file changes before building.
+The `maixcdk build` command will scan all files for changes and rebuild them by default.
-If **no source files are added or removed, use `maixcdk build --no-gen` for faster compilation**.
+If you **haven’t added or removed source files**, you can run `maixcdk build2` or `maixcdk build --no-gen` for faster compilation (it will only compile the modified files).
-> Since it uses `cmake`, the `build` command always executes `cmake` first.
-Adding `--no-gen` skips `cmake` and runs `make` directly, saving time if files haven’t changed.
+> This is because the `build` command starts the entire build process from scratch, scanning files and recompiling.
+In contrast, the `build2` command will not scan for file additions or deletions and will only compile the edited files.
+> Note: The `build2` command will not detect file additions or deletions, so if you **add or remove files**, you must run the `build` command again.

 Run `maixcdk distclean` to clear all temporary build files and start fresh (this increases build time and is typically used to troubleshoot issues).